 Supply of electricity from the national grid was significantly below the university’s energy demand, and often unstable, resulting in investments into backup power plants to supplement the demand.
 The challenge signalled that in the long-term, the university would need to have alternative sources of clean energy, and conversations for making this happen were quietly held.

-Six years later, Ashesi is rolling out a plan for boosting clean energy supply – nearly 45% of the school’s energy consumption will be supplied through solar by the end of 2017.
+Six years later, Ashesi is rolling out a plan for boosting clean energy supply, and it is now estimated that nearly 45% of the school’s energy consumption will be supplied through solar by the end of 2017.

 Powered by 720 photovoltaic panels installed across the campus, with a generating capacity of 200 kilowatts, the university has taken a huge step towards achieving carbon-neutrality.